-A user assigned either the Administrator or Publisher role can log in to GeoEvent Manager with their user credentials.
+A user assigned either the Administrator or Publisher role can sign in to GeoEvent Manager with their user credentials.
 Users authorized to use GeoEvent Manager should be assigned the Creator user type.
 Users authenticating as a Publisher will be warned that administrative features of GeoEvent Manager have been disabled.
-A user assigned any other role (for example, Viewer, Data Editor, or User) cannot log in to GeoEvent Manager.
-GeoEvent Manager does not support custom roles or other named user types (for example, Viewer, Editor, Field Worker, GIS Professional, Insights Analyst, or Storyteller).
+A user assigned any other role (for example, Viewer, Editor, or User) cannot sign in to GeoEvent Manager.
+GeoEvent Manager does not support custom roles or other named user types (for example, Viewer, Editor, Mobile Worker, GIS Professional, Insights Analyst, or Storyteller).

 As a best practice, organizations are encouraged to limit the use of GeoEvent Manager to administrators.
-Publishers who log into GeoEvent Manager will be challenged to reauthenticate as an administrator if they attempt to exercise features reserved for GeoEvent Server administrators.
+Publishers who sign in to GeoEvent Manager will be challenged to reauthenticate as an administrator if they attempt to perform actions reserved for GeoEvent Server administrators.

 Administrative functions and features

 Users signed in to GeoEvent Manager as administrators can perform all actions and tasks.
 Users signed in to GeoEvent Manager as publishers have the following limits:

 - Selecting Stop All to stop running inputs, outputs, or GeoEvent Services

 - Importing GeoEvent Definitions from map services and feature services

 - Creating new connectors by paring out-of-the-box adapters and transports

 - Adding custom components (adapters, transports, or processors)

 - Importing or resetting GeoEvent Server global settings